aurimus/langs_ruby/README.md

 langs_ruby
 ==========

-The languages.json is a custom made file which contains languages from languages_orig.json that has iso_639_2 standard defined.
+The languages.json is a custom made file which contains languages from languages_orig.json that are living and have iso_639_2 standard defined.

 cd to dir and type `ruby convert.rb`